Skip to content

 I promise to keep the console open all the time during this course, and for the rest of my life when I'm doing web development

 Software development is hard.
 It gets even harder if one is not using all the possible available tools such as the web-console and debug printing with console.log.
-Professionals use both all the time and there is no single reason why a beginner should not adopt the use of these wonderful helper methods that will make his life so much easier.
+Professionals use both all the time and there is no single reason why a beginner should not adopt the use of these wonderful helper methods that will make their life so much easier.

 Possible error message